lev-chern/MachUpHydro/README.md

 ## Documentation
 Documentation on the original MachUpX can be found at [ReadTheDocs](https://machupx.readthedocs.io).
 Please refer to the documentation for instructions on installation, etc. Specific help with package functions can also be found in the docstrings.

+Note that MachUpHydro currently only supports working in SI units.
+Imperial units are not supported.

 Additional input options are available with MachUpHydro for the "scene" class under the "scene" heading.
 These are:
 - "surface_effect_conditions" : dictionary containing options for controlling how surface effects are handled.
   - "has_free_surface" : boolean, whether or not to include a surface effect boundary condition in the simulation.
 Defaults to False.